Manage AWS EKS Add-ons

 addonName: vpc-cni

-The clusterName property references your EKS cluster.
-The addonName property specifies which add-on to install; valid names come from the describe-addon-versions AWS CLI command.
-Without specifying addonVersion, AWS installs the default version for your cluster.
+The clusterName property references your EKS cluster, and addonName specifies which AWS-managed component to install.
+Without specifying addonVersion, AWS installs the default version for your cluster’s Kubernetes version.

 import * as pulumi from "@pulumi/pulumi";